courtiol/timevarcorr/README.md

 status](https://www.r-pkg.org/badges/version/fw)](https://CRAN.R-project.org/package=timevarcorr)
 <!-- badges: end -->

-This R package is at a very early stage of development.
-Some key features are missing (e.g. tests) and it has not been thoroughly tested.
+This R package is at an early stage of development.
 So, please only use at your own risk.

 It aims at computing the correlation between 2 time-series following the method described in the following paper: